 Storage capacity is billed in units of the maximum hourly amount of data stored, in GB, over a monthly period.
 For example, if you utilised 100 GB of storage for half of the month and 50 GB for the second half of the month, you would be billed for an equivalent of 75 GB of storage during that month.

-You are billed the flat rate for each hour the container or database exists, regardless of usage or if the container or database is active for less than an hour.
+You are billed for each hour the container or database exists, regardless of usage or if the container or database is active for less than an hour.
 For example, if you create a container or database and delete it 5 minutes later, your bill will reflect a 1 hour.

 For instance, if you increase provisioned throughput at 9:30 AM from 400 RU/s to 1000 RU/s and then lower provisioned throughput at 10:45 AM back to 400 RU/s, you will be charged for two hours of 1000 RU/s.

-You can scale up or scale down the number of Request Units for each container within your Azure Cosmos DB account by using the Azure Portal, one of the supported SDKs, or the REST API.
+You can scale up or scale down the provisioned throughput (i.e., Request Units per second) for each container or a database by using the Azure Portal, one of the supported SDKs or the REST API.